inspiring71/multi-repo-crawler/README.md

 # Multi Repository Github Parallel Crawler
 The main objective of this script is to crawl multiple Github repositories using [etcr crawler](https://github.com/inspiring71/etcr-infrastructure) in a parallel fashion and save the output in a postgresql database.

+# Current compatibility Status:
+- ✅  Mac Silicon
+- ❓ Mac Intel
+- ❓ Ubuntu
+- ❓ Windows
+> **_Contribution Requested:_**  This script has only been tested on Mac silicon.
+If you are on Ubuntu, Apple intel, or Windows machine please try this tool and let me know if it works.
+Any PRs about compatibility is welcome.

 # requirements
-1. Docker on your machine and you should be good!
+Docker on your machine and you should be good!
-2.

 # How to run
 1. Clone this repository into your machine.